benwiz/graphics/NOTES.md

 ## To Do

-- Make it work via unpkg cdn
-- Create a demo website before deploying benwiz.github.io
+- Finish demo website (don't make it documentation)
-- Clean up readme and create docs
-- Deploy to NPM again
+- Turn README into documentation
+- Any final deploys
 - Finish implementation on benwiz.github.io

 - Later